MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 ## Properties
 ### Key properties
-- **ModelId** (“AI model” in the properties panel): AI model information to which the component is bound to.
+- **ModelId** (“AI model” in the properties panel): AI model information to which the component is bound.
-- **OriginalImage**: Output property that contains the original image before processing.
+- **OriginalImage**: The original image before processing.
-- **FormContent**: Output property that contains the details of extracted form fields and tables.
+- **FormContent**: The details of extracted form fields and tables.
 At component initialization (AI model binding step), the potential fields and tables that can be extracted by the models are populated:
 - **Fields**:

     ![Form fields screen](media/form-fields.png "Form fields screen")